Video Codecs Compressions Extensions

 Before answering to “Why?” there is another question “What do yo need?”
 There are basically 2 kinds of usage 1. editing 2. delivery that’s why we can differentiate Editing formats and Delivery formats.

-Editing formats are used for post-production where the possible highest quality is important.These are image sequences like .png, .tif, .exif etc.or embedded clips with animation, AppleProRes422 or 444 etc. codecs.These formats keep maximum image information and can be greatly used ie. for color grading, greenscreen keying.These files are huge and can be effectively used only in post-production.
+Editing formats are used for post-production where the possible highest quality is important.These are image sequences like .png, .tif, .exif etc.or embedded clips with animation, AppleProRes422 or 444 etc. codecs.These formats keep maximum image information (some lossless) and can be greatly used ie. for color grading, greenscreen keying.These files are huge and can be effectively used only in post-production.
+In this case of (non)-compressing, the higher the resolution (1080, 4K, 8K etc.) the larger the files will be because of their lossless characteristic.Ergo, you need a very strong computer to flawlessly handle these clips on your timeline in their native format and resolution.

 Delivery formats are the ones that you can watch at home on your TV.This is mostly a .h264 codec in a .mp4 container (with a .mp4 file extension).These files are small but still with great quality.They can be used for editing but the quality difference will be easily seen in post-production as color grading and keying tasks require a lot more image information embedded.These files are optimized for broadcasting and watching.